 - More condemnatory resolutions than any other country.
-Each year, Israel is condemned in at least five annual resolutions and is the subject of at least five critical reports, while oppressive regimes like Iran, North Korea, and Belarus are criticized in only one resolution.
+Each year, Israel is condemned in at least four annual resolutions (five until 2020 when two of the resolutions were combined) and is the subject of at least five critical reports, while oppressive regimes like Iran, North Korea, and Belarus are criticized in only one resolution.
 Most of the world’s worst regimes are not subject to any criticism.

 - More special sessions than any other country.
 Israel has been the subject of more special sessions than any other country.
 Since the Human Rights Council was created, it has held 1 special session on Libya, 3 on Myanmar, 5 on Syria, and 9 on Israel.

 - More commissions of inquiry than any other country.
 Israel has been the subject of more commissions of inquiry than any other country.
 Since the Human Rights Council was created, it has created 1 commission of inquiry on North Korea, 2 on Libya, 2 on Myanmar, 2 on Syria, and 9 on Israel.